FrSkyRC/ETHOS-Feedback-Community/lua/modules/crossfire/README.txt

 And install it using the install feature in ethos suite.

-Should you choose to install manually, please please place the contents of the zip file inside
+Should you choose to install manually, please place the contents of the zip file inside

 /scripts/elrs